nackjicholson/aiosql/docs/source/getting-started.rst

 Subdirectories
 ^^^^^^^^^^^^^^

-Introducing subdirectories allows namspacing queries.
+Introducing subdirectories allows namespacing queries.
 This provides a way to further organize and group queries conceptually.
 For instance, you could define blog queries separate from user queries access them on distinct properties of the queries object.